xanderstevenson/text-2-mp3/README.md

 WELCOME to TXT_2_MP3

-Enter the .txt file in the files-to-read folder to convert from text to speech (example: 'readthis.txt').
+Enter the path and filename of the .txt file, to convert from text to speech (example: 'readthis.txt').

 : readthis.txt